Asheville : North Carolina

 There are a number of condos downtown as well as homes further out.
 Montford, Chesnut Hill, Grove Park, Biltmore Village, and Albemarle Park have been named historic districts.
 The area is so popular that developers far from Asheville put Asheville or Biltmore in their community name.
 Many active communities are built around golf, lakes, or mountain settings (see link at right).

 Prices can be very different depending on the neighborhood.
-The median price of a home in the Asheville region in early 2012 was just under $180,000 according to City-Data, with tremendous variability within that.
-According to Zillow.com the median sale price was $197,500 in early 2013.
+The median price of a home in the Asheville region in late 2013, was just over $200,000, according to City-Data.com with tremendous variability within that.

 What is special about Asheville

 • Water everywhere for fishing, boating, swimming • Wide range of upscale housing opportunities for seniors • Interesting, walkable and dynamic downtown • Mild climate year round • Blue Ridge Mountains and Parkway • Biltmore Estate • Trolley tours

 There is lot traffic in the summer, over development is coming, and winters are cooler than in eastern North Carolina

 Climate and Physical Environment